 Sorrento is a resort town with some serious style and the perfect base from which to explore the surrounding area, Stretching for 30 miles along the southern side of the Sorrento Peninsula, the Amalfi Coast is prized for its picturesque coastline that features glistening bays, craggy cliffs, fragrant lemon tree gardens and gorgeous villas.
 Enjoy the food, soak up the sun and plan your next move!

 Stretching across Northern Italy, the fabled Italian Lake District includes flat, balmy lakes towards the south, as well as deep, mountainous lakes stretching into the Italian Alps.
-There are more than a 1000 lakes in Italy and the most can be found here in the Alps region.
-The largest of the lakes are lake Garda, lake Maggiore and lake Como.
+There are more than 1,000 lakes in Italy and the most can be found here in the Alps region.
+The largest of the lakes are lake Garda, Lake Maggiore and Lake Como.
 The region has been popular with visitors for more than 100 years due to its inviting combination of good weather and gorgeous scenery.
-In fact, it is known as the haunt of many modern celebrities (including George Clooney and Richard Branson), and was even immortalised as the summer escape of choice of ancient Roman writer Pliny the Younger.
+In fact, it is known as the haunt of many modern celebrities (including George Clooney and Richard Branson) and was even immortalised as the summer escape of choice of the ancient Roman writer Pliny the Younger.

-Which stopovers do you have planned on your tour of Italy or did you enjoy most on your last visit?
-Let us know if the comments below!
+If you haven’t been to these Italian highlights, now is the time to start planning your next trip!
+We’d also love to know if you have any of these stopovers planned on your next tour of Italy or, if you have been before, which did you enjoy most on your last visit?
+Let us know in the comments below!